Alder

 Red Birch

 Red Birch is a gorgeous wood that comes from the darker heartwood of a white birch tree.
-While more expensive than other wood options, this wood’s color is so beautiful that 99% of our orders for red birch use a clear finish, so it will look like the door image shown here.
+While more expensive than other wood options, this wood’s color is so beautiful that 99% of our orders for red birch use a clear finish.

 -